drei01/pricing-saas/content/_index.md

                         </svg>
                     </button>
                     <div id="integration" class="py-4" style="display:none;">
                         Yes, of course.
 We are more than happy to jump on a call and discuss your particular needs.
 You can <a href="/book-free-demo" class="text-wedgewood-800 underline">book a time</a> in our calendar that suits you.
+We are experts on anything Stripe.
+Can Stripe change price of subscription?
+Just ask us.
                     </div>
                 </li>
                 <li>